GDPR Email Marketing Checklist: Where do you rank?

 - Map the total of personal data you are a holder of.

 Consider the exact custom fields (categories of personal data) you ask of your subscribers.
 These could be first names, last names, birthdays, email addresses, contracts, decision-maker names, signatures, and so on.
 Essentially, anything that can be matched directly or indirectly to a specific individual’s identity is considered to be personal data.
 Transfer all this information over to a spreadsheet.
 Use the final document as an overview of what you use and for what.
 Grab a spreadsheet template here and here to get started right away!
+Also, you can use signature maker software to store all of your signatures and documents in one place.

 - Map individuals’ access to this data.